Category: Indigenous politics

 by

+Reposted from the Overland Journal Blog: A fortnight ago Bobbi Sykes died.
 When I read the news, I was stilled by sorrow for and about someone I have never met.
 I am not a practiced obituary writer, nor am I an ‘expert’ on Aboriginal poetry.
-I write this post because the girl of 18 who first read Sykes’ poems, as an introduction to the world of poetry, still lives inside me and is so thankful.
+I write this post because the girl of 18 who first read […]

-Filed Under: Indigenous politics, racism
+Filed under: Indigenous politics, racism